jgyates/genmon/README.md

 Note that this file may be edited to change the file system location and it may be edited to make other supplied programs start or stop (i.e. gengpio.py and gengpioin.py).

+## gensms.py (optional)

+The program gensms.py is a program that will send mobile text (SMS) messages when the generator changes state.
+If you only want simple message notifications from genmon you can use this option and disable email in [mymail.conf](https://github.com/jgyates/genmon/wiki/Software#configuring-mymailpy). gensms.py takes only one command line option but also has a configuraiton file that must reside in the /etc directory.
+The name of the configuration file is gensms.conf.
+This program requires the myclient.py, mylog.py and mynotify.py python modules to be in the same directory as gensms.py.

+The SMS implementation utilizes a [Twilio](www.twilio.com) account for sending SMS messages.
+A free trial account is available and pricing for a non-trial account information is on the Twilio site.

+The following entries must be present in the gensms.conf file:

+     [gensms]
+     # Twilio account SID.
+This can be obtained from a valid Twilio
+     # account
+     accountsid = ACXXXXXXXXXXXXXXXXXXXXXXX

+     # Twilio authentication token.
+This can be obtained from a valid
+     #  Twilio account
+     authtoken = XXXXXXXXXXXXXXXXXX

+     # Mobile number to send SMS message to.
+This can be any mobile
+     #  number.
+     to_number = +15551234567

+     # Number to send SMS message from.
+This should be a twilio phone
+     #  number
+     from_number = +1555XXXXXXX

+To run gensms.py as a background application type:

+     python gensms.py <IP Address or localhost> &

+To stop gensms.py type:

+     sudo pkill -f gensms.py

+Any errors will be logged to /etc/gensms.log

 # Hardware